quasipedia/atc-ng/_sources/play/fuel.txt

 means that a plane will consume the **same amount of fuel regardless of its travelling speed**.
-The only notable exception to this rule is the use of the flag ``expedite`` in commands: if a command is issued with such flag, the plane will consume **twice as much** during the time the manouver will take to complete.
+The only notable exception to this rule is the use of the flag ``expedite`` in commands: if a command is issued with such flag, the plane will consume **twice as much** during the time the manoeuvre will take to complete.

 To make possible to compare scores obtained on different maps/scenarios, fuel